xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ## The FOR Loop

-The FOR loop  is a very handy one to have around, but it's a bear to translate.
+The `FOR` loop  is a very handy one to have around, but it's a bear to translate.
 That's not so much because the construct itself is hard ... it's only a loop  after  all ... but simply because it's hard to implement  in  assembler  language.
 Once  the  code is figured out, the translation is straightforward enough.

-C fans love  the  FOR-loop  of  that language (and, in fact, it's easier to code), but I've chosen instead a syntax very  much like the one from good ol' BASIC:
+C fans love  the  `FOR`-loop  of  that language (and, in fact, it's easier to code), but I've chosen instead a syntax very  much like the one from good ol' BASIC: